What are Termites?

 Seal Up Entry Points

 Mulch is already deadwood that can hold moisture and decay at a speedy rate.
-Due to the fact of it holding moisture, allowing shelter, and a readily available food source, it is the least ideal substrate to use around your home.
-If you like the look of Mulch, they now make a rubber mulch that is made from recycled tires that perform well for drainage while allowing the look of mulch.
-It is a little pricier per bag, but in the long run, it will pay for itself.
+Because it holds moisture, allows shelter, and a readily available food source, it is the least ideal substrate to use around your home.
+If you like the look of Mulch, they now make a rubber mulch made from recycled tires that perform well for drainage while allowing the look of mulch.
+It is a little pricier per bag, but it will pay for itself in the long run.
 Rock is also an excellent alternative to mulch.

 Store lumber away from the structure and off the ground.